facebook/react-native/docs/GettingStarted.md

 ### Using a virtual device

-You can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio (you may need to create a new project in order to access the main Android Studio UI first):
+You can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio.

 ![Android Studio AVD Manager](img/react-native-tools-avd.png)